-- ▶ default and foreclosure on our assets if our operating revenues after an initial business combination are insufficient to repay our debt obligations; - acceleration of our obligations to repay the indebtedness even if we make all principal and interest payments when due if we breach certain covenants that require the maintenance of certain financial ratios or reserves without a waiver or renegotiation of that covenant;
+- ▶ default and foreclosure on our assets if our operating revenues after an initial business combination are insufficient to repay our debt obligations; - acceleration of our obligations to repay the indebtedness even if we make all principal and interest payments when due if we breach certain covenants that require the maintenance of certain financial ratios or reserves without a waiver or renegotiation of that covenant; - > our immediate payment of all principal and accrued interest, if any, if the debt is payable on demand;

-- > our immediate payment of all principal and accrued interest, if any, if the debt is payable on demand; - > our inability to obtain necessary additional financing if the debt contains covenants restricting our ability to obtain such financing while the debt is outstanding; - our inability to pay dividends on our Class A ordinary shares; - using a substantial portion of our cash flow to pay principal and interest on our debt, which will reduce the funds available for dividends on our Class A ordinary shares if declared, expenses, capital expenditures, acquisitions and other general corporate purposes; - ▶ limitations on our flexibility in planning for and reacting to changes in our business and in the industry in which we operate; - > increased vulnerability to adverse changes in general economic, industry and competitive conditions and adverse changes in government regulation; and limitations on our ability to borrow additional amounts for expenses, capital expenditures, acquisitions, debt service requirements, execution of our strategy and other purposes and other disadvantages compared to our competitors who have less debt.
+- > our inability to obtain necessary additional financing if the debt contains covenants restricting our ability to obtain such financing while the debt is outstanding; - our inability to pay dividends on our Class A ordinary shares; - ➤ using a substantial portion of our cash flow to pay principal and interest on our debt, which will reduce the funds available for dividends on our Class A ordinary shares if declared, expenses, capital expenditures, acquisitions and other general corporate purposes; - ➤ limitations on our flexibility in planning for and reacting to changes in our business and in the industry in which we operate; - ➤ increased vulnerability to adverse changes in general economic, industry and competitive conditions and adverse changes in government regulation; and limitations on our ability to borrow additional amounts for expenses, capital expenditures, acquisitions, debt service requirements, execution of our strategy and other purposes and other disadvantages compared to our competitors who have less debt.

-As indicated in the accompanying financial statements, as of September 30, 2021, we had \$969,000 of cash.
-Further, we expect to incur significant costs in the pursuit of our initial business combination.
-We cannot assure you that our plans to o complete our initial business combination will be successful.
+As indicated in the accompanying financial statements, as of March 31, 2022, we had \$528,000 of cash and negative working capital of approximately \$1,975,000.
+Further, we expect to incur significant costs in the pursuit of our initial business combination and if we cannot complete a business combination by January 14, 2023 we could be forced to wind up our operations and liquidate unless we receive an extension approval from our shareholders.
+We cannot assure you that our plans to complete our initial business combination will be successful.